daattali/beautiful-jekyll/_posts/2023-05-19-stack-overflow-ai.md

 ## Introduction
 In the world of technology, where continuous innovation is the mantra, software engineers and architects consistently encounter complex problems.
 And, in this incessant cycle of creation and problem-solving, one resource has emerged as a go-to place for these professionals: Stack Overflow.

-## The Tech Professionals: Architects and Software Engineers
+## The Tech Professionals - Architects and Software Engineers
 Before diving into the world of Stack Overflow, let's take a moment to understand the roles of architects and software engineers in the tech industry.
 Architects, or software architects, are often responsible for the high-level structure of a system and the decision-making process involving systems design, technology stack, protocols and more.
 They set the vision and parameters within which the rest of the development team works.

 Software engineers, on the other hand, are responsible for applying engineering principles to design, develop, maintain, test and evaluate software applications and systems.
 They often work within the framework set by the architects, implementing features, fixing bugs and continuously iterating on the software product.